Things to Get

 - Woolen monkey cap/balaclava that cover the ear.
 Special high altitude balaclava that also serves as neck warmers is available with Indiahikes.
 They cost Rs 130.
 To order mail us at firstname.lastname@example.org

-- Light weight rain coat/poncho (to escape a quick burst of rain).
+- Light weight rain coat/poncho (mandatory).

 - Woolen hand gloves + synthetic glove (water proof).

 - Sun glasses – curved ones will cover your eyes well.
 No blue coloured sunglass — they don’t block UV.
 Blacks, greens, browns are fine.
 Avoid multi tone sunglasses.
 Sunglasses prevent snow blindness.
 Sunglasses are mandatory for this trek.

 - Sun cap and/or head-scarf.
 Special hiking caps with sun flaps that protect from UV is available with Indiahikes.
 They cost Rs 220.
 To order mail us at email@example.com

 - Trekking pole is mandatory.
 You can buy a trekking pole online from Rediff.
 Duralumin 4-step telescopic anti-shock trekking poles are available with Indiahikes at the cost of Rs 450.
 To order mail us at firstname.lastname@example.org

 - People who wear spectacles, choose one of these: